paulbrzeski/SuperRoverBros/README.md

 A procedural WebGL night cycling game with VR support.

 ## Concept:
-First person cycling game with Rez-like music and effects.
+First person cycling game.
 Would be cool to do something with the music - like if a player crashes into a tree, a text to speech engine says "Tree" in a creepy voice and songs about trees start playing from Soundcloud...
+Either that or go for Rez-like procedural music that's built from player interaction..

 ## Story:
 Not really necessary?
 A guy is out cycling?
 Possibly after consuming some psilocybin?